Teksta versija

 14.1. in evaluating the quality of scientific activity, fundamental and applied research shall be evaluated as equally significant;

-14.2. in evaluating the impact of scientific activity on the relevant field of science, its impact on the related fields, the conformity with the objectives of the State scientific and technological development, as well as education and innovation development policy shall be evaluated;
+14.2. in evaluating the impact of scientific activity on the relevant major field of science, its impact on the related major fields, the conformity with the objectives of the State scientific and technological development, as well as education and innovation development policy shall be evaluated;

-14.3. in evaluating the economic and social impact of scientific activity, the potential of scientific results to promote higher education, social equality, integration and welfare, public health, national security, sustainable development of the social, economic and culture field, public understanding of the significance of scientific activity, as well as impact on the achievement of the objectives, development of priorities and areas of the Smart Specialisation Strategy shall be evaluated;
+14.3. in evaluating the economic and social impact of scientific activity, the potential of scientific results to promote higher education, social equality, integration and welfare, public health, national security, sustainable development of the social, economic and culture field, public understanding of the significance of scientific activity, as well as impact on the achievement of the objectives, development of priorities and fields of the Smart Specialisation Strategy shall be evaluated;

 14.4. in evaluating the research infrastructure and its conformity with the operation of the scientific institution, the conformity with the institutional management, ensuring open access, long-term development, and resource planning shall be evaluated;